 • The Honorable Ernie Houdashell, Randall County Judge

 Currently, the Youth Center of the High Plains features a 48-bed secure detention facility and 38 secure post-adjudication residential beds.
 The residential programs include the Constructive Living Unit (CLU), which includes two specialized tracks—one focused on juveniles with adjudicated sexual-based offenses, while the other focuses on juveniles with substance-related issues—and the Progressive Intervention Unit (PIU), which is a 90-day secure behavioral modification program.
-In-house and contracted mental health professionals provide an array of therapeutic services to the children in our care, including individual therapy, music therapy, crisis intervention, and experiential (i.e., “Ropes”) groups.
+In-house and contracted mental health professionals provide an array of therapeutic services to the children in our care, including individual therapy, trauma therapy, crisis intervention, and experiential (i.e., “Ropes”) groups.

 Additionally, numerous programs and positive changes have been added to the community probation department over the years.
 The probation department currently includes intensive supervision, progressive sanctions, individual counseling, Family Intervention Program, community service restitution, youth, and family diversion, community outreach, PRIDE (Potter Randall Intensive Drug Education), Ropes course, among others.